puglet5/hsdb/README.md

 ### Code analysis, linting and formatting

 Install [solargraph](https://github.com/castwide/solargraph) and [erb-lint](https://github.com/Shopify/erb-lint).
-Please don't modify `.solargraph.yml` and `.erb-lint.yml` config files.
-Also read through [solargraph documentation](https://solargraph.org/) to set it up for working with Rails.
+Don't modify `.solargraph.yml` and `.erb-lint.yml` config files.
+Also read through [solargraph documentation](https://solargraph.org/) to set it up to work with Rails.

 Don't use erb-lint formatting in your code (it is broken for .erb files).
 Instead use VSCode's formatter provided by official Ruby extension for .rb files and [htmlbeautifier](https://github.com/threedaymonk/htmlbeautifier) for .html.erb files, erb-lint should only provide linting.
-User VSCode [extension](https://github.com/aliariff/vscode-erb-beautify) for integraion.
+Use VSCode [extension](https://github.com/aliariff/vscode-erb-beautify) for integraion.
 Default indentation of two spaces is used, it can be configured in the settings.

 It is important to configure file associations in your settings.json:
 ```json